Parseable

 Mapping sources to datasets

 But, it is important to critically think about mapping data sources to datasets.
-This is a key design decision that can impact the performance and usability of your observability data.
 Too many unrelated columns in a dataset can lead to poor compression and slower query performance.
 On the other hand, too many datasets can lead to increased complexity in managing the data.

 When deciding how to map sources to datasets, consider the following: